lukevear/tbone/README.md

 ~~~

 ### Event System
-TBone's event system exists to provide a mechanism for you to handle routing related errors.
-Currently the only supported event is `ROUTE_NOT_FOUND` (i.e. a 404).
+TBone's event system exists to provide a mechanism for you to handle routing related events.
+TBone supports `ROUTE_DISPATCH_REQUESTED` (fired when dispatch() is called), `ROUTE_NOT_FOUND` (fired when a route cannot be matched) and `ROUTE_DISPATCHED` (fired when a route is matched and the callback has been run).

 When an event is fired the specified callback will be run.

 ~~~PHP
 use TBone\TBone;